maxdenuevo/4G20-blog-reading-list/README.md

 - Browse characters, vehicles, and planets from the Star Wars universe
 - Detailed view for each entity with comprehensive information
-- "Read Later" functionality to save items for future reference
+- "Favorites" functionality to save items for future reference
 - Responsive design with Bootstrap components
 - Search functionality with real-time results
 - Data persistence using localStorage (optional feature)